eladtpro/azure-openai-api-management-policies/README.md

 ### <a name="identity"></a>Assigning API Management Managed Identity access on Azure OpenAI service
-> Managed identities for Azure resources is a feature of Azure Active Directory.
+> Managed identities for Azure resources is a feature of Microsoft Entra ID.
-> It simplifies the management of identities for Azure resources by providing Azure services with an automatically managed identity in Azure Active Directory (Azure AD).
+> It simplifies the management of identities for Azure resources by providing Azure services with an automatically managed identity in Microsoft Entra ID.
 You can use the identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.

 In order to let the API Management service authenticate itself with the Azure OpenAI service, we need to grant the API Management service access to the Azure OpenAI service.